dlcs/protagonist/docs/adr/0010-replace-maxunauthorised.md

 `maxWidth` applies to _all_ requests regardless of the region.
 It is not possible to make a request larger than this size, regardless of any other image property.

 The handling of `maxWidth` is the same regardless of the image's `maxWidth`.
 If the image has a value `> 0` then that specific value is used, falling back to the system-default.

+Attempting to set an image-specific `maxWidth` that exceeds the system-default will result in a 400|BadRequest.

 Orchestrator will check _all_ incoming image requests and will reject if they exceed the `maxWidth`.
 This may require looking up image dimensions and calculating resulting size (e.g. for `max`, `^max`, `pct:n` and `^pct:n` size parameters).
 Engine will use to determine which thumbnails to generate.

+The calculated `maxWidth` value will be included on all info.json files.
+If `maxHeight` or `maxArea` is set by image-server this will be overridden.

 > [!CAUTION]
 > The system-default `maxWidth` in Orchestrator will need to roughly align with the downstream image-server, e.g. `MAX_CVT` for IIPImage or `max_pixels` in Cantaloupe.